timescale/docs/use-timescale/services/i-o-boost.md

 # I/O boost

-You use I/O boost to increase I/O and throughput of a service's [high-performance storage][data-tiering] on the need-only basis.
-This means you can enable it for the most demanding applications, while keeping costs under control.
+You use I/O boost to increase I/O and throughput of a service's [high-performance storage][data-tiering].
+You can enable it for the most demanding applications, while keeping costs under control.

 Enabling I/O boost increases I/O to 16,000 IOPS and throughput to 1,000 MBps.
-The boost also applies to any [high-availability][ha-replicas] or [read replicas][read-replicas] you might have running for a service, although for an additional fee.
+The boost also applies to any [high-availability][ha-replicas] replicas you might have running for a service, although for an additional fee.

 This feature is available under the Scale and Enterprise [pricing tiers][pricing-tiers].